Tushargupta9800/flutter_music_player/README.md

 <img src="https://github.com/Tushargupta9800/flutter_music_player/blob/master/Screenshots/Screenshot1.jpg" height="350em" />|<img src="https://github.com/Tushargupta9800/flutter_music_player/blob/master/Screenshots/Screenshot5.jpeg" height="350em" />|<img src="https://github.com/Tushargupta9800/flutter_music_player/blob/master/Screenshots/Screenshot3.jpg" height="350em" />|<img src="https://github.com/Tushargupta9800/flutter_music_player/blob/master/Screenshots/Screenshot4.jpg" height="350em" />|

 # Features:-
-1) Load all the songs from the device.
+1) Load all the songs from the device.👌
-2) Play and pause the music.
+2) Play ▶ and pause ⏸ the music.
-3) Play next and prev song in one click.
+3) Play next ⏩ and prev ⏪ song in 1️⃣ click.
-4) seek to 10 seconds forward or backward in one click.
+4) seek to 🔟 seconds forward or backward in 1️⃣ click.
-5) Play the songs in Shuffle order.
+5) Play ▶ the songs in Shuffle 🔀 order.
-6) You can make your own playlist(As many as you want).
+6) You can make your own playlist(As many as you want 😱).
-7) You can edit your own playlist songs.
+7) You can edit 🐱‍🏍 your own playlist songs.
-8) You can delete your own playlist.
+8) You can delete 🗑 your own playlist.
-9) Contains Splash Screen.
+9) Contains Splash Screen. ✔

 # Download the Apk file here:-